 The extreme societal divisiness we’re experiencing adds another layer of friendship obstruction.
 One mention of Trump or a political party can either make or break a close connection. –Amiright?

 My grandmother shared her entire life with the same group of friends.
 They played bridge together weekly, accompanied each other to church biweekly, raised their kids, planned weddings, buried husbands, and never let their differing political affiliations get in the way.

 I think close friendships boil down to how much effort we’re willing to put into them.
 Studies show the deeper our conversations with friends and the more vulnerable self-disclosure we offer, the closer our friendships will be.
 But, vulnerability can be a tall order in a perfection-driven society.

 So, if we’re missing the closeness of friendship, whether from responsibility, distance, or a global pandemic, how do we proactively narrow the gap?

 I recently learned about Greater Good in Action.
 It’s an über-resourceful collaboration between UC Berkeley’s Greater Good Science Center and HopeLab.
 They combine scientific studies with research-based methods to teach us how to lead happier lives.
 It’s a gold mine for those of us who want to up our well-being game.

-Normally, you would conduct the Increase Closeness activity in-person.
-But, pandemic times call for virtual measures.
+Normally, you would conduct the activity in-person, but, pandemic times call for virtual measures.

 So, we begin by visiting Greater Good in Action.
-We plan a Google Hangout with someone we want to know on a deeper level. –Or block some time with someone within our shelter-in-place bubble.
+We plan a Google Hangout with someone we want to know on a deeper level.
+Or block time with someone within our bubble.
 Then, we alternate asking the questions provided.